AungKoLin828/spring_boot_and_angular/README.md

 2.Create "sample_db" database and schema with owner "sample"

 3.Run the following Script
+-- SQL Statement:

-'''CREATE TABLE IF NOT EXISTS sample_db.student
+CREATE TABLE IF NOT EXISTS sample_db.student
 (
     id integer NOT NULL,